-Highly Sensitive Investments Fair Value t Year End Mortgage-backed Securities.
+HIGHLY SENSITIVE INVESTMENTS FAIR VAL AT END OF Mortgage-backed Securities.
 These securities are subject to early payment in a period of declining interest rates.
-The resulting reduction in expected \$ 8,025,331 total cash flows affects the fair value of these securities and makes the fair values of these securities highly sensitive to changes in interest rates.
+The resulting reduction in expected total cash flows affects the fair value of these securities and makes the fair values of these securities highly sensitive to changes in interest rates. \$ 8,025,331